Table Of Contents

-K’ómoks will have a roll in planning on lands outside of K’ómoks Lands within the Traditional Territory.
+K’ómoks will have a role in planning on lands outside of K’ómoks Lands within the Traditional Territory.

-- K’ómoks will have the right to participate in public planning processes, and
+- K’ómoks will have the right to participate in public planning processes.

 - K’ómoks will allow the public to access K’ómoks Tribal Parks.

 K’ómoks will have a role in the management and stewardship of the lands and resources throughout the K’ómoks traditional territory.
 This includes co-management of wildlife, parks, water, and forest resources.
 K’ómoks will receive funding to negotiate and implement these co-management regimes.